 Stick to your budget and don’t skip saving and investing.
 Also, try not to put more than you can realistically pay off on your credit card.
 By dipping into your savings and investments, you could miss out on longer-term gains and disrupt them from compounding.

 Here’s an extra tip to keep you on track with your finances throughout the holy month: If you’re spending this Ramadan with your family or partner, consider planning your budget together to keep you motivated.

 By spending intentionally, you'll be practising values consistent with Ramadan: mindfulness, self-control, and moderation.
 So, weigh up your options carefully and consider where it’s worth spending and where you can look for cheaper alternatives instead.
 Remember, your expenses at this time of year can add up quickly.

 Here are a few simple ways you can spend smarter this Ramadan:

-With COVID measures in place, it’s even easier to keep your finances in check.
 Instead of eating out, consider breaking fast at home more often over the holy month.

 Thoughtful gift-giving starts with knowing what the recipient will enjoy and appreciate.
 Giving homemade sweets and snacks or inviting friends and family over for dinner can often be more personal and cost-effective than gifting commercial clothes, jewellery, or toys.